 People with AxSpA who switch biologics often do so to achieve better results.
 The biologic they take may not work well.
 Biologics can also become less effective over time.1-3

-A person who has side effects while taking a biologic may try something else.
+Having negative side effects may also affect your decision to switch.
 A study showed adverse effects were the main reason people switched from tumor necrosis factor inhibitors (TNFi) for ankylosing spondylitis (AS).
 In another study, people with inflammatory arthritis and ulcerative colitis switched biologics because of adverse effects or because the first biologics they tried stopped working as well.2,3

 Side effects with a new biologic can even cause a person to switch back to the biologic they took at first.
 A study reported this occurring in up to 1 in 4 people.
 Several studies found this switch-back occurred a lot with people who replaced Enbrel® (etanercept) with Benepali® (SB4).2

 Sometimes people switch biologics because of changes in the drug itself or access to the drug.
-Drugmakers may put a generic biologic on the market.
+Drugmakers may put a generic biologic (called a biosimilar) on the market.
 They may also take a biologic off the market.1

-The cost of drugs also has an impact on people’s decision to switch biologics.
-A study found that most people switch from TNFis to biosimilars, which may cost less.
+The cost of drugs may also have an impact on your decision to switch biologics.
+A study found that most people switch from TNFis to biosimilars, which can cost less.
 A person may also opt to try another drug if their health insurance no longer covers their current biologic.2

 How many people switch biologics?